Companies that use Emma

 All email marketing Emma

-Emma We detected 3,890 customers using Emma and 57 customers with estimated renewals in the next 3 months.
+Emma We detected 3,950 companies using Emma and 64 customers with upcoming renewal in the next 3 months.
 The most common industry is Non-profit Organizations (8%) and the most common company size is 11-50 employees (32%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We can only track churn of customers who remove the Klaviyo script from their website

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login